 If there's one type of vacation you don't want to be under-packed for, it's the ski trip.
 If you forget to bring a lightweight cotton sweater to your weekend in Bermuda, you'll be fine.
 But when your chosen activity involves standing on a mountain in the middle of winter, every layer counts.
 How do you know what to bring on a ski trip?

 The best way to avoid such a fate is to make a list of travel clothes.
 You'll find ours below (it should still leave enough room for that fondue set you've resolved to make use of.)
 Here are our top things to pack for a ski trip.

 We'll start at the base with long underwear.
 Fortunately, the long underwear of today isn't the thick, scratchy stuff of your grandparents' era.
 Modern long underwear is lightweight, flexible, and able to absorb moisture.
 You'll barely even feel it—but you will appreciate the extra warmth.
 In fact, you’ll probably love them so much, you’ll want multiple pairs.
 It’s great to have them too, for when days get really sweaty.

 No ski trip list would be complete without a couple of sweaters.
 We like to make two piles while we pack: sweaters for the slopes and cozy sweaters for après ski.
-The former requires something that is warm yet quick-drying and able to be worn under a jacket.
+The former requires something warm yet quick-drying and able to be worn under a jacket.
 A good fleece tunic or quarter-zip will cover you on both accounts.

 You can take some liberties with sweaters you plan to wear around the lodge.
 Think cozy and classic, like a roomy cardigan sweater or a fuzzy Fair Isle.
 But we'll admit to having a soft spot for cashmere.
 After all, there's nothing quite like slipping into a cashmere sweater after a long day of runs.